Telegram-Mini-Apps/telegram-apps/MOTIVATION.md

 component has a special method, `supports`, which returns `true` if the component's method is supported in the current platform version.
 By default, calling methods that are not supported in the current platform version will result in an error.

+## Uncontrolled initialization

+The process of SDK initialization cannot be controlled by the developer.
+SDK initialization itself is synchronous, but it cannot technically be considered as such as long as Telegram Mini Apps does not provide a synchronous way to receive the state of its components (for example, MainButton, BackButton, Viewport, etc.).
+That's why the initialization process is asynchronous - it will take some time for the code to retrieve the actual state from the Telegram application.

+The resulting problem here is that the developer cannot be sure if the current component state they are working with is up-to-date, and not the initial one.
+There is no way to know if the initialization has been completed.

+### Solution

+`@tma.js` provides asynchronous initialization to ensure that developers are working with components in their actual state.
+However, it does not restrict developers from implementing their own initialization process.